The Linera banner

 └───┘ └───┘ └───┘

 The Linera protocol allows receivers to discard messages but not to change the ordering of selected messages inside the communication queue between two chains.
-If a selected message fails to execute, it is skipped during the execution of the receiver's block.
-The current implementation of the Linera client always selects as many messages as possible from inboxes, and never discards messages.
+If a selected message fails to execute, the wallet will automatically reject it when proposing the receiver's block.
+The current implementation of the Linera client always selects as many messages as possible from inboxes, and never discards messages unless they fail to execute.

 Chain Ownership Semantics